zappistore/zappi_coin_reward_system/README.md

 # Instructions

-The method ```CalculateReward#execute``` is used to calculate the player reward at the end of the level.
+While going through a level, a player gathers multiple resources.
+At the end of the level, the player's reward is calculated using the method ```CalculateReward#execute```.

 Each player receives a different number of coins, based on his role and resources gathered at the end of the level.

-## The logic for transforming resources into coins is the following:
+### The logic for transforming resources into coins is the following:

 ### Warrior
 * 100% of Rage Points